-That is the most important 2026 correction.
+That is the most important thing to understand before reading anything below.

 Benefits and discounts can vary based on:

-- business unit
+- business unit (Ground, Express, Office, Freight, and others)

 - full-time versus part-time status

-- location
+- location and country

-- tenure
+- tenure and service time

-- union or role-specific rules
+- union or role-specific agreements

 The main benefit categories FedEx employees often care about